AtheMathmo/rusty-machine/rusty-machine/examples/README.md

 [AND gate](nnet-and_gate.rs) makes an AND gate out of a perceptron.

 The sample code generates random data to learn from.
 The input data is like an electric signal between 0 and 1, with some jitter that makes it not quite 0 or 1.
 By default, the code decides that any pair input "above" (0.7, 0.7) is labeled as 1.0 (AND gate passing), otherwise labeled as 0.0 (AND gate blocking).
-This means that the training set is biased toward learning the passing scenario, but it turns out that it happens 75% of the time on an AND gate...
+This means that the training set is biased toward learning the passing scenario: An AND gate passes 25% of the time on average, and we'd like it to learn it.

 The test data uses only the 4 "perfect" inputs for a gate: (0.0, 0.0), (1.0, 0.0), etc.